Amazon adds Starbucks' Rosalind Brewer to board

 Amazon.com Inc said on Monday it had named Starbucks Corp Chief Operating Officer Rosalind Brewer to its board, making her the first black director of the e-commerce giant.

-REUTERS: Amazon.com Inc said on Monday it had named Starbucks Corp Chief Operating Officer Rosalind Brewer to its board, making her the first black director of the e-commerce giant.
+REUTERS: Amazon.com Inc said on Monday it had named Starbucks Corp Chief Operating Officer Rosalind Brewer as director, making her the second black woman to serve on the e-commerce giant's board.

 Brewer's appointment comes after Amazon last year said it was adopting a new policy to promote diversity on its board.